detroitledger/codestandards/README.md

 We assume that most people running these projects:
 * have basic knowledge of the Unix environment and are familiar with the command line
 * have basic knowledge of the project's language (javasacript, python)
+* have no clue about what your project does or how to get started.

 We attempt to walk through or link to details on all other concepts where possible.